Best Practices for Access Point Security in WatchGuard Cloud

 Before you block wireless client connections to a detected malicious access point, make sure that this is not a known access point in your deployment.

-- This might be a wireless Firebox not managed by WatchGuard Cloud, a WatchGuard Wi-Fi 5 access point, or a legitimate third-party access point in your deployment.
-You can trust these devices to prevent future alert notifications.
+- The access point could be a wireless Firebox not managed by WatchGuard Cloud, a WatchGuard Wi-Fi 5 access point, or a legitimate third-party access point in your deployment.
+To prevent false positives, we recommend you trust these types of devices.

-- For Evil Twin access points, this device might also be a legitimate access point operating in your airspace such as a guest hotspot or private wireless network from a nearby business with the same SSID.
+- For Evil Twin access points, the access point might also be a legitimate access point that operates in your airspace such as a guest hotspot or private wireless network from a nearby business with the same SSID.

 Caution: Make sure you adhere to local regulations for the use of over-the-air response actions to disconnect wireless clients from an access point.